Why should you care?

 Why will gold prices increase?

-I base my analysis on 100 years of dollar devaluations, excessive government spending, accelerating debt accumulation and the exponentially increasing quantity of currency in circulation.
+I base my analysis on 100 years of dollar devaluations, excessive government spending, accelerating debt accumulation, and the exponentially increasing quantity of currency in circulation.

 We live in a time of increasing economic uncertainty.
-To counter that uncertainty and offer perspective, I prepared 44 graphs which support my conviction that gold prices will surge much higher.
+To counter that uncertainty and offer perspective, I prepared 44 graphs that support my conviction that gold prices will surge much higher.
 This study explains the logic for an eventual gold price of $10,000 through these easy-to-understand graphs, each of which illustrates a single idea.
 The graphs and accompanying analysis provide clarity about the consequences of exponentially growing debt and the resulting gold price increases.

 Gold prices rose from $255 in 2001 to over $1,900 ten years later.
 The price of gold should rise to $10,000 during the next ten years, up from its January 2017 price of $1,200.